microsoft/PowerPlatformConnectors/certified-connectors/Autenti E-Signature Standard Workflow Connector/README.md

 ## About the Author

-This connector was developed by [AUTENTI Sp. z o.o.](https://autenti.com), a provider of advanced solutions for electronic document signing.
+This connector was developed by [AUTENTI Sp. z o.o.](https://autenti.com), a provider of advanced solutions for electronic document signing, remote identification and registered electronic delivery.